fenrishunter500/FATEBOOK/New Stress Track.md

 	[DUO A] restores not only her 2 hit Purity box, but also her 1 hit.
 Had [DUO 2] targeted her 1 hit or 3 hit Purity box, only that single box would be recovered.
 [DUO A]'s magical powers are also restored to her, and she is back in the fight!
-Though sh
+Though she performs a second Transformation, she does not roll a Magical Utility roll due to her already having done so earlier this combat.

 > Written with [StackEdit](https://stackedit.io/).
 <!--stackedit_data:
-eyJoaXN0b3J5IjpbMTgyNDYzMjA3OSwtMTE1NDkwNTA2NSwtOT
+eyJoaXN0b3J5IjpbMzc0OTU5MTk1LC0xMTU0OTA1MDY1LC05OD
-gyNzEwNjcsMTQzMTgyMTA3NCwxMjI4NjM2ODQzLC0xNTYyNjk3
+I3MTA2NywxNDMxODIxMDc0LDEyMjg2MzY4NDMsLTE1NjI2OTcw
-MDc0XX0=
+NzRdfQ==
 -->